newrelic/entity-definitions/docs/synthesis.md

 Synthesis is the process of creating entities from telemetry.
 Given some rules, we try to match them against all the telemetry in order to create entities and create tags for them.

 Synthesis rules should be defined in the `definition.yaml` file, under a `synthesis.rules` section.

+A rule should define an `identifier` that will be a unique value for that domainType in one user account.
-A rule's requirement defines the telemetry attribute that provides the `identifier`, and the attribute that will be used as the `name` of the entity.
+It should also provide the attribute that defines the `name` of the entity.

+These two attributes **must be always present** on the telemetry in order to create an entity.

 ```yaml
 synthesis: